-- 11 (1) If the candidate's performance in the Final Assessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma. - (2) If the candidate has completed all the required elements in the Final Assessment, but has failed to reach the standard required for the Graduate Diploma in any component/element/module of the Final Assessment, the Board of Examiners shall refer the candidate to reassessment at a time and in such part(s) of the Final Assessment as the examiners shall prescribe.
-A candidate shall not be allowed to submit for reassessment on more than one occasion. - 12 The Board of Examiners shall consider candidates who have undertaken reassessment in one of the following ways: - if the candidate's performance in the Reassessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma; - (2) if the candidate's performance in the Reassessment has not reached the standard required for the Graduate Diploma, it shall recommend that the Graduate Diploma be not awarded.

-13 A list of all the candidates who have satisfied the examiners in accordance with Regulations 11(1) and 12(1) shall be published by the Registrar and Secretary (or nominee) by reference to the registration number of each candidate.
+- 11 (1) If the candidate's performance in the Final Assessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma. - (2) If the candidate has completed all the required elements in the Final Assessment, but has failed to reach the standard required for the Graduate Diploma in any component/element/module of the Final Assessment, the Board of Examiners shall refer the candidate to reassessment at a time and in such part(s) of the Final Assessment as the examiners shall prescribe, in accordance with the Regulations for Bachelors and Integrated Masters Awards.
+A candidate shall not be allowed to submit for reassessment on more than one occasion. - 12 The Board of Examiners shall consider candidates who have undertaken reassessment in one of the following ways: - (1) if the candidate's performance in the Reassessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma; - (2) if the candidate's performance in the Reassessment has not reached the standard required for the Graduate Diploma, it shall recommend that the Graduate Diploma be not awarded. - 13 A list of all the candidates who have satisfied the examiners in accordance with Regulations 11(1) and 12(1) shall be published by the Registrar and Secretary (or nominee) by reference to the registration number of each candidate.
 The list of the candidates shall be arranged in numerical order.

-Part-time candidates: Graduate Diploma in World Art Studies (School of Art History and World Art Studies)
+Part-time candidates: Graduate Diploma in World Art Studies (School of Art, Media and American Studies)

-14 Candidates for these Graduate Diplomas who reside in East Anglia and who are unable to proceed as full-time candidates may be permitted to proceed by part-time study in accordance with Regulations 1 to 13 above, subject to the following modifications:

-- (1) the period of study shall be four semesters; - (2) the supervision of the candidate shall be personal and not by correspondence only.
-The candidate shall undertake such work in the University as is required by the supervisor(s) and by the Board of the School of World Art Studies and Museology.
+- 14 Candidates for these Graduate Diplomas who reside in East Anglia and who are unable to proceed as full-time candidates may be permitted to proceed by part-time study in accordance with Regulations 1 to 13 above, subject to the following modifications: - (1) the period of study shall be four semesters; - (2) the supervision of the candidate shall be personal and not by correspondence only.
+The candidate shall undertake such work in the University as is required by the supervisor(s) and by the Board of the School of Art, Media and American Studies.